Green Products (product initiatives)

 EPEAT (Electronic Product Environmental Assessment Tool)

-EPEAT has been a comprehensive environmental rating that helps identify green computers and other electronic equipment since 2006.
+EPEAT has been a comprehensive environmental rating that since 2006 helps identify green computers and other electronic equipment.
 Imaging equipment was added as a new product category in 2013.
 The EPEAT is managed by the Green Electronics Council, a non-profit organization based in Portland, Oregon.
 It ranks products as gold, silver or bronze based on 59 environmental performance criteria considering the life cycle of imaging equipment.

-As of March 2016, Konica Minolta’s percentage of “gold” rankings for its registered imaging equipment products was the highest in the MFP category.
-In May 2016, Konica Minolta further expanded the scope of its certifications and acquired Australia’s EPEAT certification.
+In October 2017, Konica Minolta further expanded the scope of its certifications beyond the United States and Australia and acquired Canada’s EPEAT certification.
 Konica Minolta acquired its first “gold” ranking in Australia’s imaging equipment category.

 Products Registered in the Green Purchasing Network